isb-cgc/readthedocs/docs/source/sections/gcp-info/gcp-info2/Setup.rst

 Google Cloud Shell
 ==================
-`Google Cloud Shell <https://cloud.google.com/shell/docs/>`_ provides you with command-line access to computing resources hosted on GCP is available from the Console.
+`Google Cloud Shell <https://cloud.google.com/shell/docs/>`_ provides you with command-line access to computing resources hosted on GCP, available from the Console.
 Cloud Shell provides you with a temporary VM running a Debian-based Linux OS, with 5 GB of persistent disk storage per user, and the Google Cloud SDK and other tools pre-installed.

-From the Console, you will find the icon for the Cloud Shell in the top-most blue bar, near the right-hand corner, between your GCP project name and the "Send feedback" icon.
-If you click on that icon (the hover-card should read "Activate Google Cloud Shell"), it will take a minute or two for you VM to be provisioned, after which you will see a prompt saying "Welcome to Cloud Shell" in the new window that has appeared at the bottom of your Console page.
+From the Console, you will find the icon for the Cloud Shell in the top-most blue bar, near the right-hand corner.
+Hovering over the icon will display "Activate Cloud Shell".
+If you click on that icon, it will take a minute or two for your VM to be provisioned, after which you will see a prompt saying "Welcome to Cloud Shell" in the new window that has appeared at the bottom of your Console page.
 You can "pop" that window out of your browser page by clicking on the "Open in new window" icon in the upper